 A dynamic, personal development program sponsored by the Chamber of Commerce and supported by a number of area businesses to help Barbour County reach its full potential.

-Leadership Barbour Class XI
+Leadership Barbour Class XII

 What is Leadership Barbour?